atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 ## Requirements

-The following requirements attempt to provide a practical sense of the access that you may consider providing to development teams.
+The following requirements are intended to provide a practical sense of the access that you may consider providing to development teams.

-### Disallow
+### Disallow Access

 **Disallow Modification of Foundation Resources:** For example:
 * AWS Control Tower CloudFormation StackSet stack instances.